Frequently Asked Questions

 - Isn't the main issue one of demand?

-Demand is a really crucial factor.
+Demand is a crucial factor.
 We do need to change attitudes, cultures and behaviours.
 That is one aspect, and a longer-term ambition.

 We also need to save people who have been trafficked today.
 We cannot wait until we change attitudes on a global scale to save people.

-Human trafficking is extremely complex and therefore requires a sophisticated response.
+Trafficking is extremely complex and therefore requires a sophisticated response.
 It is going to be ended in the long term through a multi-pronged approach.
 This involves undermining the business model, changing legislation and saving lives.

 - What are your overall objectives?